DavidBien23/Projects/README.md

 ### Teamwork 1

 <p>This was a class teamwork assignment in preperation for the Statistical and Risk
-Modelling (SRM) actuary exam where we choose the most important variables for a linear model.
+Modelling (SRM) actuary exam where we analyze and choose the best variables for a linear model.
+The first half of the assignment was just manipulating parts of a linear model but second was to create our own linear model.
 We were given data from Boston crime statistics from the Intro to Stat Learning (ISLR2) library.
 We used forward selection and a transformation of the dependent variable to grow our model to just 4 of the 13 variables.</p>